 Notary public.
 Fees you receive for services you perform as a notary public are reported on Schedule C or C-EZ.
+These payments are not subject to self-employment tax (see the instructions for Schedule SE (Form 1040)).

 Public official.
 Public officials generally do not report what they earn for serving in public office on Schedule C or C-EZ.
 This rule applies to payments received by an elected tax collector from state funds on the basis of a fixed percentage of the taxes collected.
 Public office includes any elective or appointive office of the United States or its possessions, the District of Columbia, a state or its political subdivisions, or a wholly owned instrumentality of any of these.